aloncaptg/Hima-Bot-source-code/readme.md

 # Hima

-Hello welcome to this repl this is hima bot source code!
+Hello welcome to this repo is hima bot source code
 The prefix is: hm!

 customizable prefix!